omairaslam/Clipboard-Monitor/docs/MONITORING_METHODS.md

    - Restart the Clipboard Monitor service.

 > This step resolves cases where macOS security prevents enhanced clipboard monitoring even when all dependencies are installed.

+---

+## 📝 Logging for Monitoring
+- All monitoring logs are written to `~/Library/Logs/ClipboardMonitor.out.log` and `~/Library/Logs/ClipboardMonitor.err.log`.
+- Log format is plain text, with timestamps, padded log levels, and section separators.
+No color or Rich formatting is used.
+- Log file locations are unified and match the LaunchAgent plist.